travetto/travetto/module/config/README.md

     password: <secret>
 ```

-## Reading
+## Consuming

-The module provides a decorator, `@Config` that allows for classes to automatically be bound with config information on post construction.
-The decorator will install a `postConstruct` method if not already defined, that allows actually performs the binding of configuration.
+The `ConfigLoader` service provides direct access to all of the loaded configuration.
+For simplicity, a decorator, `@Config` allows for classes to automatically be bound with config information on post construction.
+The decorator will install a `postConstruct` method if not already defined, that performs the binding of configuration.
+This is due to the fact that we cannot rewrite the constructor, and order of operation matterns.

 The decorator takes in a namespace, of what part of the resolved configuration you want to bind to your class.
-Given the following class
+Given the following class:

 ```typescript
 @Config('database')